dushshantha/CarND-BehavioralCloning/README.md

 #### 3. Submission code is usable and readable

 The model.py file contains the code for training and saving the convolution neural network.
 The file shows the pipeline I used for training and validating the model, and it contains comments to explain how the code works.
 You can find 2 functions that train 2 different model architectures.
 Here, I experimented with a [Lenet Architecture](http://yann.lecun.com/exdb/lenet/) and [NVIDIA architecture](https://devblogs.nvidia.com/parallelforall/deep-learning-self-driving-cars/).
 I also have differnt functions written to handle all the steps in the process I followed.
+I didnt have to use Python generators as I used a 64GB ram machine with a GPU.
+It was powerful enough to handle the data in memory.

 ### Model Architecture and Training Strategy